OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-03.md

 ## 2 Chronicles 3:16

-He made chains in the inner sanctuary and placed them on the tops of the pillars,
+He created chains in the inner sanctuary and placed them on the tops of the pillars,

 > and he made one hundred pomegranates and placed them on the chains.